amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 Since we deployed the solution stack using the default, Video-Only Workflow trigger, we will need to change the S3 trigger setting to start the workflow using Metadata and Video.

 Once the Metadata and Video Workflow is enabled, any key-value pairs we add to the Metadata input file will be available to the Step Functions and Lambdas throughout the workflow.
 Each time the workflow is initiated, the solution creates a unique identifier (guid).
-All metadata including the input Metadata is stored in Dynamodb.
-The unique identifier is used as the primary key in Amazon DynamoDB and the execution ID in AWS Step Functions.
-The unique identifier is passed to each step in the workflow, allowing information to be stored and retrieved in DynamoDB.
+All metadata including the input Metadata is stored in DynamoDB  The unique identifier is used as the primary key in Amazon DynamoDB and the execution ID in AWS Step Functions.
+The unique identifier is passed to each step in the workflow, allowing information to be stored and retrieved in DynamoDB

-We will take advantage of Metadata to allow end-users to pass in addtional infomation about how to select templates from rules.
+We will take advantage of Metadata to allow end-users to pass in addtional information about how to select templates from rules.

 ## Instructions

-Use the steps below to change the **S3 ObjectCreate (All)** event trigger on the **Source** bucket to only triger if the object created in the bucket has a suffix of "json".
+Use the steps below to change the **S3 ObjectCreate (All)** event trigger on the **Source** bucket to only trigger if the object created in the bucket has a suffix of "json".
 We don't need to make any other changes to the stack since the workflow will automatically handle extracting metadata from .json files.
 We will test out passing metadata as part of this step to see how it works.

 1. Open the S3 console.
 2. Find the **Source** bucket created by the **reinvent-vod** stack and click on the link to open the detail page for the bucket.
 The bucket name will have a pattern like: `reinvent-vod-source-<unique-string>`.